-Looking at the above it makes more sense for people that run either petrol or diesel cars to own them in their own personal names.
+Looking at the above, it makes more sense for people that run either petrol or diesel cars to own them in their own personal names.
 They would then claim a mileage rate against their own limited company.
 The tax charges for having your own limited company to provide a car could cost you more in tax than the car itself.

-Having a £100,000 electric car in a company would provide a £19,000 corporation tax saving with no employer or employee tax benefit charges.
+A £100,000 electric car in a company would provide a £19,000 corporation tax saving with no employer or employee tax benefit charges.

 Purchasing a van through a limited company

-Vans are classified as plant and machinery for tax purposes.
-As such they qualify for 100% allowances under the Annual Investment Allowance regime.
+Vans are classified as ‘Plant and Machinery’ for tax purposes.
+As such, they qualify for 100% allowances under the Annual Investment Allowance regime.
 This means you get a deduction for 100% of the cost to reduce your company’s taxable profits.

 Benefit in kind charges of having a van